RESUME (PDF 190 KB) PUBLICATIONS PROJECTS WITHINDOWS YGDRASIL

 Adjunct Assistant Professor at the University of Illinois at Chicago

 I was the sole instructor for the advanced section of Computer Art-Design in the School of Art and Design (AD 408).
-The class is designed to teach computer science topics to Master of Fine Arts students affiliated with the Electronic Visualization Laboratory.
-Lecture topics include polygon rendering techniques, scene graphs, stereo display, tele-immersion, spatialized sound, tracking and display hardware along with historical and artistic perspectives on virtual reality and gaming.
-Students can retake the course up to 2 times.
+Lecture topics included polygon rendering techniques, scene graphs, stereo display, tele-immersion, spatialized sound, tracking and display hardware along with historical and artistic perspectives on virtual reality and gaming.
 I concurrently taught repeating students advanced subjects such as C++, the Performer rendering library and node development for the Ygdrasil VR system.
-The course also requires a laboratory section that I developed and instructed.
-In the final semester, I introduced a new graphical IDE to the instruction and revised the labs accordingly.
-In my role in the School of Art and Design, I also oversaw several students doing independent studies related to their MFA work.
+The course also required a laboratory section that I developed and instructed.
+In my role within the School of Art and Design, I also oversaw student independent studies related to their MFA work.

 99-05